sophiezxh/llm-cot-anxiety/README.md

 - `ablation_results.csv` — Results from step deletion tests
 - `counterfactual_ablation_full_results.csv` — Replacement test outcomes
 - `reasoning_step_labels_full.csv` — Manual reasoning type labels

+## 🚫 Limitations for Reproducibility

+This repository does not include the raw Reddit dataset used for classification due to ethical and privacy restrictions.
+As a result, the following parts of the code will **not run** without access to the private data:

+- Chain-of-Thought generation using DeepSeek
+- Step-by-step counterfactual generation
+- Raw prediction and ablation experiments

+However, the following are fully available and reproducible:

+- All result CSVs (`ablation_results.csv`, `counterfactual_ablation_full_results.csv`, etc.)
+- Causal and statistical analysis of reasoning types
+- Visualizations and summary statistics

 ## 🔮 Future Directions